TheThinkingHome/Automations/blueprints/automation/sentinel_notify.md

 # Sentinel Notify (Alpha)

-A Home Assistant automation blueprint that turns a Battery Sentinel or Entity Sentinel into smart, change-aware notifications: it tells you what is wrong, by name, and does not SPAM your notifications.
+A Home Assistant automation blueprint that turns a Battery Sentinel or Entity Sentinel into smart, change-aware notifications: it tells you what is wrong, by name, and does not spam your notifications every cycle.

 ## What This Solves